Yrrieth/CompteurClique/README.md

 L2 S3 Programmation objet

-A simple clicker game to learn how to use JavaFX.
+I created a simple clicker game to teach me how to use JavaFX.

 ***
 ### On Eclipse